f5devcentral/f5-agility-labs-Next/docs/class1/module3/module3.rst

-Module 3: Modify Templates to Add Security Policy
+Module 3: Create a WAF Security Policy
 =================================================

-The "Basic WAF Lab" (Lab 4.1 that is part of this lab) covers the steps of enabling a WAF policy for users that are not familiar with WAF.
+The "Basic WAF Lab" covers the steps of enabling a WAF policy for users that are not familiar with WAF.

 .. toctree::
    :titlesonly: